MAT100 Foundations of Calculus

 - You attempted to solve the sample problems taken from past MAT100 exams and the type of problems there were very not very familiar to you.

-- If you are undecided, sign up for MAT103 at 10AM or make sure that you keep the MWF 10AM slot free so that you can switch to MAT100 if things do not go well in 103.
+- If you are undecided, sign up for MAT103 at 9AM or 11AM or make sure that you keep the MWF 9AM or 11AM slots free so that you can switch to MAT100 if things do not go well in 103.
 The sooner you get to the right course the better, but it can be done even after the end of drop/add.
 Seek help early!